Parable of the Renegades

 Seriously, I’m never getting used to that kind of look on you.
 This is why you always make me do the dumbest things…

-Following that, Rio lifted her head back up and locked eyes that were returning to life with her companion.
+Following that, Rio lifted her head back up and locked revitalized eyes with her companion.

 “It will,” She murmured a weak laugh and spoke with what seemed to be an apologetic wind in her voice.
 “You have been a good… friend, Lucas.”

 The vibrant expression that gradually followed told Lucas that Rio was relieved of her burden.
 For some reason, he couldn’t help but feel relieved as well.
-As much as it was annoying, that playful expression Rio always liked to flaunt was also a pleasant sight to him.
+That playful expression Rio always liked to flaunt was an annoying, but also pleasant sight to him.
 It was what he would call her normal state.

 And then there was that complement of hers.
 Was it really that difficult for Rio to call him her friend?
 Come to think of it, this was the first time she called him that.

-With the food still on the way, Lucas let out a small yawn and propped an elbow on the table to support his drooping head.
+The food Rio ordered was still on the way.
+Lucas let out a small yawn and propped an elbow on the table to support his drooping head.
 With one issue out of the way, another one involving drowsiness and hunger came back.
 The increased warmth and weariness Lucas had been feeling while waiting was his body clock’s way of telling him to get some rest.